riscv-boom/riscv-boom/docs/sections/branch-prediction/backing-predictor.rst

 branch is resolved in the **Execute** stage.
 Therefore, the state is stored in parallel with the :term:`Branch Rename Snapshot` s.
-During **Decode** and **Rename**, a **Branch Tag** is allocated to each branch and a snapshot of the rename tables are made to facilitate single-cycle rollback if a misprediction occurs.
+During **Decode** and **Rename**, a **Branch Tag** is allocated to each branch and a snapshot of the rename tables is made to facilitate single-cycle rollback if a misprediction occurs.
 Like the branch tag and **Rename Map Table** snapshots, the corresponding :term:`Branch Rename Snapshot` can be deallocated once the branch is resolved by the :term:`Branch Unit` in